Myanmar protests (2021–present): United States

 On 4 February, the Federal Reserve blocked the transfer of $1 billion held in the Federal Reserve Bank of New York, after an attempt to transfer the funds in the name of the Central Bank of Myanmar.
-On 10 February, U.S. President Joe Biden said the United States was "taking steps to prevent the generals from improperly having access to the one billion dollars in Burmese government funds", signing an executive order to freeze assets and sanction military leaders involved in the coup, and stated "as protests grow, violence against those asserting their democratic rights is unacceptable, and we’re going to keep calling it out.
+On 10 February, U.S. President Joe Biden said the United States was "taking steps to prevent the generals from improperly having access to the one billion dollars in Burmese government funds", signing an executive order to freeze assets and sanction military leaders involved in the coup, and stated "as protests grow, violence against those asserting their democratic rights is unacceptable, and we're going to keep calling it out.
 The people of Burma are making their voices heard.
 And the world is watching."

 On 5 March, due to protest deaths, U.S. Secretary of State Antony Blinken announced sanctions and export controls against Myanmar's ministry of defence, ministry of home affairs, and the two state-owned firms Myanmar Economic Corporation and Myanmar Economic Holding Limited, in order "to constrain the Burmese military regime's access to U.S. goods and technology".
 Blinken called for the "restoration of democracy in Burma".

 On 29 March, the United States announced they would suspend all trade engagement under a 2013 trade and investment agreement.
 A day later on 30 March, the Department of State ordered the departure of non-emergency employees from Myanmar.

 United Kingdom

 On 1 April, the British Foreign Secretary Dominic Raab condemned the coup again and announced economic sanctions on Burmese conglomerate Myanmar Economic Corporation (MEC) over funding of the military and association with military officials.
 Raab further stated that the junta had "sunk to a new low with the wanton killing of innocent civilians, including children".
 Later, U.S. Secretary of State Antony Blinken welcomed the United Kingdom's move.
 On 7 April, Myanmar's ambassador to the United Kingdom Kyaw Zwar Minn was locked out of the London embassy after criticizing Myanmar's ruling authorities.

 On 19 July, aid from UNHCR arrived at Mindat as a response to the refugee crisis.
 However, military restrictions diverted many of these resources away from the civilians who needed them.

+On 1 February 2024, the Foreign, Commonwealth and Development Office (FCDO) of the United Kingdom took action by imposing further sanctions on Myanmar.
+These sanctions were implemented in response to the ongoing human rights violations occurring in the country.
+Specifically, the sanctions targeted entities with ties to the military that have been directly involved in the repression of the civilian population and the commission of serious human rights violations in Myanmar, a nation situated in Southeast Asia.
+Furthermore, the British government previously imposed sanctions on 25 individuals and 33 entities in Myanmar.